 Pin it to your Healthy Breakfast board to SAVE it for later!

 Follow Eazy Peazy Mealz on Pinterest for more great tips, ideas and recipes!

-I made these because my kids only want treats.
+The reason I made these is because my kids only want treats.
 I have ruined them.
 I have been trying to become a better baker, and in the process, I have made a LOT of treats.
 But I am working on making them healthier, starting with these breakfast cookies, which have honey, flax seeds, oats, coconut oil, and of course, my favorite protein of all time Vital Protein Collagen Peptides.

 Check out this video showing how easy they are to make:

 Super easy, right?
 And even though they are healthy, and not quite as yummy as a sugar packed, chocolate chunked cookie, your whole family will love them!